History of Honduras (1932–1982): War with El Salvador (1969)

 Early on the morning of July 14, 1969, concerted military action began in what came to be known as the Soccer War.
-The Salvadoran air force attacked targets inside Honduras and the Salvadoran army launched major offensives along the main road connecting the two nations and against the Honduran islands in the Golfo de Fonseca.
+The Salvadoran Air Force attacked targets inside Honduras and the Salvadoran Army launched major offensives along the main road connecting the two nations and against the Honduran islands in the Golfo de Fonseca.
 At first, the Salvadorans made fairly rapid progress.
-By the evening of July 15, the Salvadoran army, which was considerably larger and better equipped than its Honduran opponent, pushed the Honduran army back over eight kilometers and captured the departmental capital of Nueva Ocotepeque.
+By the evening of July 15, the Salvadoran army, which was considerably larger and better equipped than its Honduran opponent, pushed the Hondurans back over eight kilometers and captured the departmental capital of Nueva Ocotepeque.
 Thereafter, the attack bogged down, and the Salvadorans began to experience fuel and ammunition shortages.
-A major reason for the fuel shortage was the action of the Honduran air force, which—in addition to largely destroying the smaller Salvadoran air force—had severely damaged El Salvador's oil storage facilities.
+A major reason for the fuel shortage was the action of the Honduran Air Force, which—in addition to largely destroying the smaller Salvadoran air force—had severely damaged El Salvador's oil storage facilities.

 The day after the fighting had begun, the OAS met in an urgent session and called for an immediate cease-fire and a withdrawal of El Salvador's forces from Honduras.
 El Salvador resisted the pressures from the OAS for several days, demanding that Honduras first agree to pay reparations for the attacks on Salvadoran citizens and guarantee the safety of those Salvadorans remaining in Honduras.
 A cease-fire was arranged on the night of July 18; it took full effect only on July 20.
 El Salvador continued until July 29 to resist pressures to withdraw its troops.
 Then a combination of pressures led El Salvador to agree to a withdrawal in the first days of August.
 Those persuasive pressures included the possibility of OAS economic sanctions against El Salvador and the dispatch of OAS observers to Honduras to oversee the security of Salvadorans remaining in that country.
 The actual war had lasted just over four days, but it would take more than a decade to arrive at a final peace settlement.

 The war produced only losses for both sides.
 Between 60,000 and 130,000 Salvadorans had been forcibly expelled or had fled from Honduras, producing serious economic disruption in some areas.
 Trade between the two nations had been totally disrupted and the border closed, damaging the economies of both nations and threatening the future of the Central American Common Market (CACM).
 Up to 2,000 people, the majority Honduran civilians, had been killed, and thousands of other Hondurans in the border area had been made homeless.
 Airline service between the two nations was also disrupted for over a decade.